LumiSpy/DPG2026-Tutorial/README.md

 The relevant datasets are provided in the subfolder `data`.

-Please once open at least one of the notebooks and try to run the first cell in order to make sure your local installation is working and you can debug your installation beforehand.

-*(if you run into problems, come a bit early - a number of experienced colleagues can help you get started)*

 ## Launch jupyter-lab

-If possible, try to already launch `jupyter-lab` on your computer and open the first tutorial notebooks to make sure that we can directly dive into the HyperSpy usage during the tutorials.
+Beforehand, please try to already launch `jupyter-lab` on your computer, open the first tutorial notebook and try to run the first cell - to ensure your local installation is working and debug your installation if needed.
+That way, we can directly dive into the HyperSpy usage during the tutorials.

 There are multiple ways to start `jupyter-lab`, see for example the [JupyterLab User Guide](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html) or the [Ansys JupyterLab Quick Start Guide](https://developer.ansys.com/blog/jupyterlab-quick-start).

+*(if you run into problems, come a bit early - a number of experienced colleagues can help you get started)*

 ## Introduction to python